ARTICLES

 I also crawled through low ceilings...

-And then we reach the balcony!
+And then we arrived at the balcony!

-View of Kitasanjo Street from the balcony
+View of Kita 3-jo Street from the balcony

-Learn more about Hokkaido at the new "Red Brick Government Building"!
+Get to know Hokkaido better at the new Red Brick Government Building!

 In addition, there is a "Premium Guided Tour" (500 yen for adults, 250 yen for elementary school students to university students) that allows you to learn more about the history and architecture, and the prestigious "Red Brick Hall" on the second floor and the "Domin Base" located in the semi-basement are available for public rental.
-The "Red Brick Government Building" has been reborn as a place where you can experience Hokkaido's history, experience its culture, and connect it to the future.
+The "Red Brick Government Building" has been reborn as a place where you can come into contact with Hokkaido's history, experience its culture, and connect it to the future.
 It is a noteworthy spot where tourists and locals alike can discover new charms of Hokkaido.

-■Address: 1-6-1 Kita 3-jo Nishi, Chuo-ku, Sapporo ■ Business hours: 8:45-21:00 (last entry 20:30) ■Closed days: New Year's holiday (December 29th to January 3rd), equipment inspection day (November 16th, 2025) ■Admission fee: 300 yen for adults, 200 yen for university and high school students, free for junior high school students and younger, free for people with disabilities Octagonal Tower Viewing: 1,200 yen (elementary school students and above) 4 times a day (30 minutes each time, maximum 7 people) ・Premium guided tour: 500 yen for adults, 250 yen for elementary school students to university students, 4 tours per day (60 minutes each, maximum 15 people) Click here for details and maps of "Red Brick Office (Former Hokkaido Government Office Building)"
+■Address: 1-1 Kita 3-jo Nishi 6-chome, Chuo-ku, Sapporo ■ Business hours: 8:45-21:00 (last entry 20:30) ■Closed: New Year's holiday (December 29th to January 3rd), equipment inspection day (November 16th, 2025) ■Admission fee: 300 yen for adults, 200 yen for university and high school students, free for junior high school students and younger, free for people with disabilities Octagonal Tower Viewing: 1,200 yen (elementary school students and above) 4 times a day (30 minutes each, maximum 7 people) Premium guided tour: 500 yen for adults, 250 yen for elementary school students to university students, 4 tours per day (60 minutes each, maximum 15 people) For more information and maps on the "Red Brick Government Building (Former Hokkaido Government Office Building)" please click here.